bolt/docs/docs/extensions/basics/store-visual-assets.md

 Before Submission
 -----------------

 After you have created your marketplace assets we ask that you optimize your images.

-  * PNG or JPG images you can use [tinypng.org](https://tinypng.com/)
+For PNG or JPG images you can use [tinypng.org](https://tinypng.com/).
-  * SVG images you can use [svgomg online](https://jakearchibald.github.io/svgomg/)

 Example Composer Markup
 -----------------------